 Reaching the top of the hill, I looked back.
 The whole village looked blue.
 This was because we had cut a poster of “Idea”, a telephone network company, which had blue advertisement hoardings.

 One roof stuck out.
 It said “I can change your life”.
 Coincidentally, the roof on that house got cut in such a way that Idea’s slogan; “An Idea can change your life” had got a meaning that I could have never imagined.
 The poster actually changed the villagers’ lives and I had my tiny contribution to it.
 Their everyday fight with rain, wind and cold had just ended.

 I took a deep breath and followed it through with a sigh.
-This was the first and only time when I had tears of happiness.
+This was the first time when I had tears of happiness.
 I froze looking up at the heavens.
 I always thank God that He showed me this moment.
 My existence on this earth mattered for that small instance in time.
 I knew what my life’s goal was.
 I wanted more of these moments.
 I wanted to touch more lives because of how I felt doing it.
 The whole purpose of my being was summed-up in those couple of breaths of fresh air.
 That was when I was closest to “Happiness”.